Westley-Winks/website_rev_3/content/writing/RSS.md

 ---
-title: "RSS"
+title: RSS
-slug: rss
-date: 2022-05-20
+date: 2022-05-20T19:00:00-07:00
-draft: false
-toc: false
+include_in_hugo: true
 ---

-*This piece first appeared on the [Until It's Not Fun](https://untilitsnotfun.com/posts/2022-05-20/) newsletter.*
+*This piece first appeared on the [Until It’s Not Fun](https://untilitsnotfun.com/posts/2022-05-20/) newsletter.*

-Much like my discovery of [IRC,](https://untilitsnotfun.com/posts/2022-04-15/#the-tech-shelf) I recently found a technology called RSS ... and have since been wondering why nobody is talking about it and why I even had to discover it in the first place.
+Much like my discovery of [IRC]({{< ref "IRC" >}}), I recently found a technology called RSS … and have since been wondering why nobody is talking about it and why I even had to discover it in the first place.

 RSS stands for Really Simple Syndication.
 It is a way for anyone that makes content on the internet to broadcast out "Hey I just made a new post and here it is!"
 Have you ever seen that little orange symbol that looks like a rotated Wi-Fi symbol?
 That is a link to a website's RSS feed!